 Click here if you want to inquire about our Generosity Policy.

 Heart Gifts: It is customary to offer a monetary Heart Gift to the teacher.
 Acharyas receive no salary or benefits, and depend upon this income in order to teach for a living.
 This is completely voluntary according to your inspiration, and there is no suggested amount--any amount is appreciated.

 About the Teacher

-An early student of Chogyam Trungpa Rinpoche, Richard is an acharya in the Shambhala lineage.
+An early student of Chogyam Trungpa Rinpoche, Richard was appointed as an acharya by Sakyong Mipham Rinpoche.
 For many years he has taught Shambhala Buddhist programs in North America, New Zealand, Australia, Mexico, and Chile.
 After careers as a designer and a management consultant, he served as director of the Halifax Shambhala Centre.
 He completed the first three-year group retreat at Gampo Abbey, and he now teaches full time.
 Richard and his wife Liz reside in Halifax, Nova Scotia.